 - A summary of the project

-- A proposal for a development process that outlines the goals of the project
+- A proposal for a development process that outlines what the fellow needs to achieve the goals of the project

-- An abstract (100 words max) that summarizes the project for the purposes of publicity
+- An abstract (of no more than 100 words) that summarizes the project for the purposes of publicity

 - A brief curriculum vitae

-The entire application (excluding the c.v.) should total no more than 1,000 words.
-Submit your proposal as an attachment on an email sent to firstname.lastname@example.org.
+The entire application, excluding the c.v., should total no more than 1,000 words.
+Proposals are due by email attachment to email@example.com by Monday, May 10, 2021.